 - Extended equipment life through controlled environments

-- Energy savings from properly sized systems
+- Energy savings from properly sized, automated systems